janardhanchaturvedi/sequelize-node-template/README.md

   ```

   - if you are setting up your development enviroment, then write the username of your db, password of your db and add in dialselect mention whatever db you are using ex : mariadb , mysql

+  - If you want to avoid this config file the just go to `src` and run the command `npx sequelize init` the config file will be created automatically